 The Divine is in every person

-Nâm Yoga, which originates in an age-old transcendental Yoga, has instruments that give direction to perception in such a way that optimal Well-Being is the result.
+Nâm Yoga, which originates in an age-old supreme and transcendental Yoga, has instruments that give direction to perception in such a way that optimal Well-Being is the result.

 What can you expect from this course?

 During the courses we are exploring the different aspects of Nâm Yoga in a small group.
 We will investigate how experience works, how creation works and more importantly how we, from this understanding in different levels, can use this in our lives in such a way that we can solve problems, create well being and find answers on serious life questions.

 This form of yoga does not use asana’s as are often found in other forms of yoga.

 The leading principles of Nâm Yoga